-Over thousands of years, each species of tilapia has developed unique traits to help it resist disease and thrive in its own natural environment.
+For thousands of years, every species of tilapia has developed unique traits to help it resist disease and thrive in its own natural environment.
 Blue tilapia from the Sea of Galilee in Israel and Nile tilapia from the Nile River in Egypt are as different from each other as they are from the tilapia caught in the waters of Mozambique or the Wami river in Tanzania.
-Whenever a fisherman catches one of these genetically pure tilapia directly from nature, it is unofficially known as an F0.
-When a pair of these wild caught tilapia spawn in captivity, which is very difficult due to their wild nature, their offspring are referred to as F1.
+When a fisherman catches one of these genetically pure tilapia directly from its natural environment and region of the world, it is unofficially known as an "F0".
+When a pair of these wild caught tilapia spawn in captivity, which is rare due to their wild nature, their offspring are then referred to as "F1".
 These first captive tilapia are raised in aquariums, given a manufactured diet and become well adjusted to human contact.
-They breed prolifically and rapidly produce thousands of tilapia offspring.
-This next generation is known as F2 and then the cycle repeats to F3 and so on.
-Within a few years a single pair of wild caught tilapia and their children and grandchildren can spawn millions of relatives.
-In a perfect world, the people who take on the responsibilities of breeding tilapia maintain strict generational controls to ensure the purity of these lines.
-But accidents and careless intentions, that result in unwanted cross breeding and inbreeding, do happen.
+They breed more readily and can produce thousands of tilapia offspring.
+The next generation is known as "F2" and the cycle repeats to "F3" and so on.

-Inbreeding occurs when generation after generation are permitted to spawn with each other in a close-knit group.
-Inbreeding causes far too many problems to list, but the main ones are deformity, shortened lifespan, changes to water quality tolerances and of course, disease.
-Commercial aquaculture facilities, and smart home fish farms, take simple measures to prevent spawning in their grow out tanks and ponds so inbreeding isn't usually an issue.
-But at the hatchery level, where the whole point is to raise baby tilapia, lack of proper genetic diversity management can result in some very inferior fish.
-Unfortunately, in spite of the warnings, many amateur hatcheries still insist on messing around with mother nature.
+Inbreeding occurs when generations of tilapia are permitted to spawn with previous generations.
+For example, an "F4" spawns with it's own "F3" relative.
+Inbreeding causes far too many problems to list, but the main ones are deformity, shortened lifespan, changes to water quality tolerances and of course disease.
+Commercial aquaculture facilities normally harvest all of the tilapia in a system at the same time, so any offspring that were spawned during the grow out phase are destroyed.
+But at the hatchery level, where the whole point is to raise baby tilapia, lack of proper management can quickly result in some very inferior fish.
+Unfortunately, in spite of the problems, many amateur "hatcheries" still insist on messing around with mother nature.

 The diversity in nature is measured in the millions and culling out unwanted traits can take a very long time.
 Even after years of time invested, it might not even be possible to single out a breeding pair that will reproduce the desired results consistently.
 Impatience and a desire for financial gain has driven even the most seasoned breeders to forego proper genetic management in the hopes of speeding up the process.
 And when it comes to amateur breeders, all good intentions aside, they simply don't possess the necessary knowledge or equipment needed to identify the unseen and unwanted traits that they are bringing into dominance with their methods.

 Unwanted cross breeding occurs when tilapia of two different species unintentionally spawn together.
 Tilapia are extremely resilient fish.
 We have seen them live to fingerling size inside of filtration systems after passing through the pump as fry.
 We've even seen fingerlings jump out of one aquarium and land in another at feeding times.
-At our own hatchery, each species is isolated by both distance and plumbing, but not everyone does this.
-Once together, tilapia from different species will spawn and their offspring may not be so easy to tell from pure strain.
-If these offspring are mis-identified and continue to breed with a pure line species, the subsequent generations of tilapia could require a DNA sequencer to identify with any level of certainty.
+In our own hatcheries every tilapia species is isolated by both distance and plumbing, but not everyone does this.
+Because tilapia possess chromatophores tilapia can change their colors to blend in with their environment or other tank mates making them indistinguishable from one another.

 So why is all of this important to you?
 Well, when you do any kind of farming, you have the right to expect that you are growing disease free food and that it will perform exactly as expected.
 If you plant a bag of corn seed that is supposed to be drought tolerant and disease resistant, you have the right to expect that it is.
-If a fish dealer tells you that a certain species of tilapia can grow to 20 ounces in six months, thrive in a pH range of 3 to 11 and in water with a dissolved oxygen content of only 3ppm, you have the right to expect those results.
-If you go to a ranch and see a herd of cattle with bent spines, legs of different lengths and a few individuals laying on the ground drooling, would you still buy beef from them?
+If a tilapia dealer tells you that a certain species of tilapia can grow to 20 ounces in six months, thrive in a pH range of 3 to 11 and in water with a dissolved oxygen content of only 3ppm, you have the right to expect those results.
 Unlike land animals that show obvious signs of sickness, disease and deformity, tilapia do not.
-The best way to ensure that you are putting the finest fish on your table is to raise only naturally colored pure strain tilapia, or carefully managed tilapia hybrids that have stood the test of time.
+The best way to ensure that you are putting the finest fish on your table is to raise only naturally colored pure strain tilapia or carefully managed tilapia hybrids that have stood the test of time.